jtauber/dcpu16py/README.md

 ## Status

-Runs a number of example program successfully.
+Runs a number of example programs successfully.
 Should be feature-complete at the CPU level.

 A dissassembler and (two) assemblers are also included.